Ollama Herd vs Cloud APIs (OpenAI, Anthropic, etc.)

 You don't have to go all-local overnight.
 The hybrid approach works best:

-3. Monitor savings — the dashboard's Tags tab shows per-tool usage.
+http://router:11435/v1for the 80% of tasks that don't need frontier models.
+Keep cloud API keys for the 5% that do. - Monitor savings, the dashboard's Tags tab shows per-tool usage.
 Compare your cloud bill before and after.
 Most teams see 50-80% reduction in the first month.

 Start with one Mac.
 Add devices as you see the savings.
 Every additional machine is zero marginal cost.